 After falling from atop a Cadillac that was planted in the ground just outside of Amarillo, Tx, Cage made his way back to his hometown of El Paso and began the recording and fundraising process or as its better known, getting a day job(or two).

-Born and raised in the southwest city of El Paso Ed (BASS) started playing bass in 07 after realizing he had outgrown his violin.
+Born and raised in the southwest city of El Paso Ed Chavez (BASS) started playing bass in 07 after realizing he had outgrown his violin.
 He joined progressive metal band Archetyped in 2010, opening for national bands such as Hemlock and Vital Remains.
 They also played regionally in Albuquerque, El Paso, and Las Cruces.
 Eventually he moved along with the band to Central Texas where they continued to spread their sound between Austin, San Antonio, and its surrounding areas.
 After the band parted ways in 2014, BASS joined up with cosmic wanderer Atlas Cage to help shape the ever evolving sound of the band Strings of Atlas.
 Currently, Ed tours with metal band Phoenix Recoil.